DuncanRitchie/FormatWhatsAppConversation/README.md

 * ensure that the text file <kbd>_chat.txt</kbd> is on your computer,
 * build the Visual Studio solution, and
 * run the program (eg by clicking “Start” in Visual Studio),
-* input the path of the text file when you’re prompted to.
+* input the path of the folder containing the text file when you’re prompted to.

 The app will immediately start processing the text, to eventually save a <kbd>formatted-chat.docx</kbd> Word document in your Documents folder.